tpgmartin/front-end/test/readme.md

 ## Acceptance criteria

-- The total amount of the bill is displayed when at least one dish has been selected.
+- The total bill amount is displayed when at least one dish has been selected.
 - An error message is displayed when I try to select an invalid menu combination.